ApprenticeAI/frapy/docs/intro/install.rst

 macOS
 -----

-Building Scrapy's dependencies requires the presence of a C compiler and development headers.
+Building Frapy's dependencies requires the presence of a C compiler and development headers.
 On macOS this is typically provided by Apple’s Xcode development tools.
 To install the Xcode command line tools open a terminal window and run::